The tax auditing service automates processes and assigns more strategic tasks to IT staff after migrating to Oracle Cloud Infrastructure (OCI).

 In addition, six members of the e-Auditoria infrastructure team used to spend many hours solving specific client or server problems.
 But thanks to the operational gains provided by OCI, now just one staffer handles emergencies, while the rest of the team works on other projects, including developing new products.

-With OCI, e-Auditoria also saw improvement in operational management compared to its on-premises environment.
+With OCI and the agility of Oracle Container Engine for Kubernetes, e-Auditoria also saw improvement in operational management compared to its on-premises environment.
 The IT team can now create or remove instances, scale services up or down, and monitor service performance in real time.
 Information security also benefited from the streamlined backup process.
 OCI also helped the company automate several processes, which resulted in significant efficiency gains for application and communication tasks.
 Those tasks used to be handled manually by the IT team and consumed hours of work.

 Also, e-Auditoria found that OCI offered more freedom to create approval tests and provided ample resources to test new technologies and applications.
 The company also enjoyed improvements in data management, with OCI providing tools to monitor data volumes and budget for future expansions.